 Manning Global meets Shaun MacGillivray, the President and Producer of MacGillivray Freeman Films.
-Shaun’s responsible for the highest grossing documentary of 2016 –National Parks Adventure – as well as the following critically-acclaimed documentaries: Dream Big (the highest grossing documentary film for the giant screen in 2017 and will show in every school across America by the end of 2019, with a projected audience of over 25 million people globally!)
-To The Arctic, Humpback Whales, plus many more.
-Indeed, hundreds of millions of people have seen Shaun’s giant screen films around the world!
+Shaun’s responsible for the highest grossing documentary of 2016 –National Parks Adventure – as well as the following critically-acclaimed documentaries: Dream Big (the highest grossing documentary film for the giant screen in 2017) To The Arctic, Humpback Whales, plus many more!

 Shaun grew up working with his dad, Academy Award nominated filmmaker Greg MacGillivray, on shoots all around the world.
 He graduated from Emory University with a degree in Economics, then went on to receive a graduate MFA degree in Film Production from the University of Southern California where he specialised in directing and producing documentaries.